Naginreed/stream-server-guide/setup/ios_mac/README.md

 # 2 - SRT/SRTLA Relay

 > [!NOTE]
-> This Server takes the Two SRTLA Streams and combines them into one SRT Stream as seen on [Map](#map)
+> This Server takes the Two SRTLA Streams and combines them into one SRT Stream as seen on [Overview](#overview)

 > [!IMPORTANT]
 > This Service costs $10 USD.